nielsproest/GKE-DM885-Project/USER_STORIES.md

 The silly user finally upload a ".mzn" file and attempts to solve it with 40 vcpus.
 They get an error message since their user isnt allowed to use that many vcpus.

 Finally, they leave their laptop for several hours.
 When they come back, they attempt to solve another model.
-Instead of it being solved, their are logged out of the system due to their token no longer being valid.
+Instead of it being solved, they're logged out of the system due to their token no longer being valid.